-Applicants may propose to expend no more than \$100,000 of a grant award on planning activities that support a broader implementation plan for a WORC grant.
+Applicants may propose to expend no more than 50% of their grant award, or \$100,000, of a grant award, whichever is less, on planning activities that support a broader implementation plan for a WORC grant.

 e.
 Purchasing Equipment and Making Renovations